Your flood insurance premium is going up again, and that’s only the beginning

 Private policies, which can be based off of FEMA flood maps and NFIP prices or on internal models from insurance companies, don’t always offer the exact same coverage options as the government plans.

-“The advantage to the consumer from a private market is not always saving money but also the ability to buy policies they can’t under the NFIP,” said Jim Watje of Wright Flood, one of Florida’s 25 firms writing private flood insurance policies.
+“The advantage to the consumer from a private market is not always saving money but also the ability to buy policies they can’t under the NFIP,” said Jim Watje of Wright National Flood Insurance Services, one of Florida’s 25 firms writing private flood insurance policies.
 He said his firm has seen increasing growth in the private flood market since they starting writing private policies three years ago.

 But if competition within the private market isn’t able to keep premium prices affordable, vulnerable South Florida could face economic chaos, especially in the face of rising seas.
 The region faces one to two feet of sea rise by 2060, according to the Southeast Florida Regional Climate Compact, and has billions of real estate at risk, development spurred in part by insurance that doesn’t show the whole picture in terms of risk.